CloudLabs-MOC/CloudLabs-SEED/Network-Security/ARP-Cache-Poisoning-Attack-Lab/ARP-Cache-Poisoning-Attack-Lab.md

     del(newpkt[TCP].chksum)
     send(newpkt)

 f = ’tcp’
 pkt = sniff(iface=’eth0’, filter=f, prn=spoof_pkt)
 ```
-It should be noted that the code above captures all the TCP packets, including the one generated by the
+ &emsp; It should be noted that the code above captures all the TCP packets, including the one generated by the program itself.
-program itself.
 That is undesirable, as it will affect the performance.
-Students need to change the filter, so it
-does not capture its own packets.
+Students need to change the filter, so it does not capture its own packets.

 **Behavior of Telnet**.
-In Telnet, typically, every character we type in the Telnet window triggers an individ-
-ual TCP packet, but if you type very fast, some characters may be sent together in the same packet.
-That is
-why in a typical Telnet packet from client to server, the payload only contains one character.
-The character
-sent to the server will be echoed back by the server, and the client will then display the character in its
+In Telnet, typically, every character we type in the Telnet window triggers an individual TCP packet, but if you type very fast, some characters may be sent together in the same packet.
+That is why in a typical Telnet packet from client to server, the payload only contains one character.
+The character sent to the server will be echoed back by the server, and the client will then display the character in its
 window.
-Therefore, what we see in the client window is not the direct result of the typing; whatever we type
-in the client window takes a round trip before it is displayed.
-If the network is disconnected, whatever we
-typed on the client window will not displayed, until the network is recovered.
-Similarly, if attackers change
-the character to Z during the round trip, Z will be displayed at the Telnet client window, even though that is
-not what you have typed.
+Therefore, what we see in the client window is not the direct result of the typing; whatever we type in the client window takes a round trip before it is displayed.
+If the network is disconnected, whatever we typed on the client window will not displayed, until the network is recovered.
+Similarly, if attackers change the character to Z during the round trip, Z will be displayed at the Telnet client window, even though that is not what you have typed.

 ## 5 Task 3: MITM Attack on Netcat using ARP Cache Poisoning